 Two things became evident.
 1) No, I’m not going to need to add weight.
 2) this is going to be a big model.

 And then my new micro-lathe arrived!
 I spent the rest of that day unpacking, cleaning, lubricating, and getting to meet my new tool.
 It’s not as accurate as an old Unimat.
 It also cost about half of an old Unimat.
-Since I am not a watchmaker, I don’t need the degree of accuracy an old Unimat provides; this one will work well for my purposes.
+Since I am not a watchmaker (or work in 1/72 scale), I don’t need the degree of accuracy an old Unimat provides; this one will work well enough for my purposes.

 After getting comfortable with how the new lathe works, I turned the second landing light from a quarter-inch (6.35mm) clear acrylic rod:

 Landing gear on large aircraft is more like a very strong shock absorber and they’re called an “oleo”.
 They compress under load and extend when unloaded.
 Something has to be attached to keep the oleo from overextending and those extension limiters are triangular (generally).
 That’s the type used on this landing gear.
 I used .005″ (.127mm) copper shim stock to make them and that started by laying out their basic shape and punching two lightening holes in each part: